-Go back to your FTP client and navigate to the file where you want to place the new widget.
-I’m using the default Twenty Sixteen WordPress theme as the parent theme, and Claire Brotherton’s most excellent child theme for Twenty Sixteen.
+Go back to your FTP client and navigate the file where you want to place the new widget.
+I’m using the default Twenty Sixteen WordPress theme as the parent theme and Claire Brotherton’s most excellent child theme for Twenty Sixteen.

 entry-content division, where I wanted the new widget area to appear.